 How do humans and animals move through their environment on journeys of migration and flight?
 How do they navigate both their path and their resources, adapting to new circumstances?
 What role do material culture and environment play in shaping or sustaining identities in these precarious situations?
 The third expedition of ‘This Teeming World’ is dedicated to exploring migration and environment, and the strategies and modes of adaptation in identity, culture and environment.
-With London based singer/songwriter Sam Lee, Syrian photographer Omar Imam and ecologist Wouter Vansteenlant affiliated with the Institute for Biodiversity and Ecodynamic Systems, who’s specialized in Bird Movement Analyses.
-(Illustration, Yeb Wiersma)
+With London based singer/songwriter Sam Lee, Syrian photographer Omar Imam and ecologist Wouter Vansteenlant specialized in Bird Movement Analyses.
+(Image: Yeb Wiersma, 2016)

 Visit to Artceb Botopasi located in a Maroon village in the interior of Surinam collecting first material for a video installation questioning and researching how today’s local musicians and the rhythms they play are affected and influenced by its colonial past, the continuing presence of natural sounds, movement scores present and simultaneously today’s introduction of mobile internet.
 (Image: Yeb Wiersma)

 During the exhibition ‘The Center of the Story, #1’ Yeb Wiersma will present ‘Reading is an act’.
 A script reading containing a number of collected, associative tales to be told in and around the monumental, residential Justus van Effencomplex where ‘A Tale of a Tub’ resides.
 The architecture of the site will figure as the set for a literary game to be played between the artist-architect and the reader-inhabitant.
 (Image: The Tale of Bharat Lachmansingh, Yeb Wiersma, 2016)